TommyN28/Photon-Laser-Tag-Project/README.md

 Also, due to some extra libraries being used, the user will need to have pip3 installed on their device, --sudo apt install python3-pip

-To be able to use the Tkinker library the user will need to install pillow, --pip3 install pillow
+To be able to use the Tkinker library the user will need to install Pillow, --pip3 install pillow

 Since a database library is also being used the user will need to install the library for Supabase,